 Key Components

-Responding to gap downs at the session opening.
+Responding to gaps at the session opening.

 Applying a trend filter.